AdobeDocs/experience-manager-64.en/help/assets/image-profiles.md

 1. Near the upper-right corner of the page, tap **[!UICONTROL Save]**. then tap **[!UICONTROL Close]** to return to the folder of assets.

-## Removing an image profile from folders {#removing-an-image-profile-from-folders}
+## Removing an Image Profile from folders {#removing-an-image-profile-from-folders}

-When you remove an image profile from a folder, any subfolders automatically inherit the removal of the profile from its parent folder.
+When you remove an Image Profile from a folder, any subfolders automatically inherit the removal of the profile from its parent folder.
 However, any processing of files that has occurred within the folders remains intact.

-You can remove an image profile from a folder from within the **[!UICONTROL Tools]** menu or if you are in the folder, from **[!UICONTROL Properties]**.
-This section describes how to remove image profiles from folders both ways.
+You can remove an Image Profile from a folder from within the **[!UICONTROL Tools]** menu or if you are in the folder, from **[!UICONTROL Properties]**.
+This section describes how to remove Image Profiles from folders both ways.

-### Removing Dynamic Media image profiles from folders by way of Profiles user interface {#removing-image-profiles-from-folders-via-profiles-user-interface}
+### Removing Dynamic Media Image Profiles from folders by way of Profiles user interface {#removing-image-profiles-from-folders-via-profiles-user-interface}

 1. Tap the AEM logo and navigate to **[!UICONTROL Tools > Assets > Image Profiles]**.
-1. Select the image profile that you want to remove from a folder or multiple folders.
+1. Select the Image Profile that you want to remove from a folder or multiple folders.
 1. Tap **[!UICONTROL Remove Processing Profile from Folder(s)]** and select the folder or multiple folders you want use to remove the profile from and tap **[!UICONTROL Remove]**.

-    You can confirm that the image profile is no longer applied to a folder because the name no longer appears below the folder name.
+    You can confirm that the Image Profile is no longer applied to a folder because the name no longer appears below the folder name.

-### Removing Dynamic Media image profiles from folders by way of Properties {#removing-image-profiles-from-folders-via-properties}
+### Removing Dynamic Media Image Profiles from folders by way of Properties {#removing-image-profiles-from-folders-via-properties}

-1. Tap the AEM logo and navigate **[!UICONTROL Assets]** and then to the folder that you want to remove an image profile from.
+1. Tap the AEM logo and navigate **[!UICONTROL Assets]** and then to the folder that you want to remove an Image Profile from.
 1. On the folder, tap the check mark to select it, then tap **[!UICONTROL Properties]**.
 1. Select the **[!UICONTROL Image Profiles]** tab.
 1. From the **[!UICONTROL Profile Name]** drop-down list, select **[!UICONTROL None]**, then tap **[!UICONTROL Save & Close]**.